Kong/docs.konghq.com/app/konnect/account-management/index.md

 For any license questions, contact your sales representative.

+## Geographic region management

+When you create a {{site.konnect_saas}} account, you select a [geographic region](/konnect/regions) for your instance.
+Regions are distinct deployments of {{site.konnect_short_name}} with objects, such as services and consumers, that are region-specific.
+Only authentication is shared between {{site.konnect_short_name}} regions.

+Only Enterprise plans can select more than one region.

 ## Manage and view plan billing and usage

 You can view service, Dev Portal, and API call usage from the [Billing and Usage](https://cloud.konghq.com/settings/billing-settings)